 (3) In this regulation —

-“transitional period” means the period of 30 days beginning on 23 November 2001.
+transitional period means the period of 30 days beginning on 23 November 2001.

 ”.

 4 The Petroleum Products Pricing Amendment Regulations 2003 r.
 5 reads as follows:

 “

 5. Defence during transitional period (regulation 6(1))

 (1) It is a defence to a charge of an offence against regulation 6(1) of the Petroleum Products Pricing Regulations 2000 that is alleged to have been committed during the transitional period to prove that the person charged did not have any sign or other thing that the person would have needed to be able to comply with regulation 6 of those regulations despite the person having taken all reasonable steps to ensure that everything needed was available.